quantumlib/qsim/docs/tutorials/multinode/README.md

 To run multiple simulations, you can run the submit file `noise.sub`.
 The submit file is shown below.
 It is key to note that this is running  a `docker` container.
 Also, the `queue 50` command at the end of the file submits 50 separate instances of the container.
-Since this job is noise driven, the output of each simulation will be different.
+Each simulation will be different due to the stochastic nature of noisy simulations.
 A typical analysis of the output would be a statistical study of the means and variations, perhaps looking for parameter ranges where circuits are particularly susceptible to noise.

 ### The noise.sub file